A full splitting algorithm for fractional programs with structured numerators and denominators: Basic assumptions and stationary points of fractional programs

 \begin{ass} Throughout this paper, we assume that\\ (a) ${\cal S} \subseteq {\mathbb R}^n$ is a nonempty convex and compact set;\\ (b) $g$ is a proper, convex and lower semicontinuous function;\\ (c) $h$ is differentiable with Lipschitz continuous gradient over an open set containing the compact set ${\cal S}$ with a Lipschitz constant $L_{\nabla h}$;\\ (d) $f$ is a proper, convex and lower semicontinuous function with $K(\mathcal{S}) \subseteq {\rm int} ({\rm dom} f)$ and $f(K {\h x})>0$ for all ${\h x}\in{\cal S}$;\\ (e) ${\cal S}\cap A^{-1} ({\text{\rm dom}}g)\neq \emptyset$ and $\alpha:=\inf_{\h x \in {\cal S}}\{g(A{\h x})+h({\h x})\}> 0.$ \end{ass}

 \begin{remark} The assumption ${\cal S}\cap A^{-1} ({\text{\rm dom}}g)\neq \emptyset$ is to guarantee that the objective function $F$ is not identically $+\infty$.
-The second condition in Assumption \ref{ass1}(e) might seem more restrictive than it is at first glance.
-In fact, if $ \inf_{{\h x}\in{\cal S}} F({\h x}) > -\infty$, we can equivalently reformulate the optimization problem by augmenting the objective with a suitable positive constant.
-This reformulation allows us to redefine the function $g$ and the linear operator $A$ in a manner that satisfies the requirement $\alpha > 0$. \end{remark}
+The second condition in Assumption \ref{ass1}(e) might seem restrictive than it is at first glance.
+Indeed, it can be enforced without loss of generality.
+To see this, note from Assumption \ref{ass1}(a)-(d) that $\inf_{{\h x}\in{\cal S}} F({\h x}) > -\infty$.
+Then, we can equivalently reformulate the optimization problem by augmenting the objective with a suitable positive constant.
+This reformulation allows us to redefine the function $g$ and the linear operator $A$ to satisfy the requirement $\alpha > 0$. \footnote{Different choices of the constant $\alpha$ may impact the numerical performance in general.} \end{remark}

-\begin{definition} For the optimization problem (\ref{PForm}), we say that ${\overline{\h x}}\in {\mathbb R}^n$ is \begin{itemize} \item[(i)] a Fr\'{e}chet stationary point if \item[(ii)] a limiting lifted stationary point if
+\begin{definition} For the optimization problem (\ref{PForm}), we say that ${\overline{\h x}}\in {\mathbb R}^n$ is \begin{itemize} \item[(i)] a Fr\'{e}chet stationary point if $0\in{\hat\partial}\left (\frac{g\circ A+h+\iota_{\cal S}}{f\circ K}\right)({\overline{\h x}})$; \item[(ii)] a limiting lifted stationary point if

 \end{itemize} \end{definition}